prichard38/BIMS/guides/WebAppDeveloperGuide.md

 # BIMS - CS 490 Capstone Fall 2021
 ## Web Application - Report Management for Supervisors - Developer Reference

-#### This guide is meant to serve as a reference and provide helpul information related to the development process for BIMS web application Report Management for supervisors, including the Yearly Inspection Report Tool and the Longitudinal Analysis Tool
+#### This guide is meant to serve as a reference and provide helpful information related to the development process for BIMS web application Report Management for supervisors, including the Yearly Inspection Report Tool and the Longitudinal Analysis Tool

 ###### *NOTE: The BIMS web application is an ongoing project still in development.*
 --------------------------------------------------------